Yes, You Can Start An Online Area

 10. Distance and travel time to nearest current Area Service Committee meeting: Not Applicable.
 We’re accessible via the internet to anyone with a smart phone, computer or tablet.

-14. Note any comments or special considerations: The creation of online areas and the service committees that serve the online member groups helps to remove any impediments that a suffering addict may encounter when trying to find the recovery they seek.
-Barriers to 12 Step recovery that online meetings can resolve include, but are not limited to:
+14. Note any comments or special considerations: The creation of online areas and the service committees that serve the online member groups helps to remove any impediments that suffering addicts may encounter when trying to find the recovery they seek and maximizes C.A. member participation.
+Barriers to 12 Step recovery that online meetings can resolve or overcome include, but are not limited to:

 - Physical disabilities and/or liabilities

-- Mobility and transportation issues i.e. no vehicle, can’t drive, no licence or access to a vehicle
+- Mobility and transportation issues i.e. no vehicle, can’t drive, no license or access to a vehicle.

-- Old and infirm, i.e. physical weakness, instability, and mental insecurity
+- Old and infirm, i.e. physical weakness and instability, mental insecurities

 - Parents with children or other care-giving needs

-- Incarcerated, in a treatment facilities, institution or detox, hospital, hospice, etc.
+- Incarcerated: treatment facilities, institutions, detox, hospital, hospice, etc.

-- Weather Conditions: inclement weather, blizzards, severe thunderstorms, hurricanes, flooding, etc.
+- Inclement weather conditions: blizzards, severe thunderstorms, tornadoes, hurricanes, flooding, etc.

-- In-person rooms can be physically threatening or dangerous i.e. predators, criminals, drug dealers, etc.
+- Physical threats: in-person rooms can be physically threatening or dangerous i.e. predators, criminals, drug dealers, etc.

-- Age issues, adolescents, teenagers and young adults
+- Age vulnerabilities and issues, i.e. adolescents, teenagers and young adults.